Foreign relations of India: Southeast

-The mural of the Temple of the Emerald Buddha depicting Ninlaphat (Nila in Ramayana) a monkey soldier, serves as a bridge during an event in Ramakien ("Glory of Rama"), a Thai version of the Hindu epic Ramayana.
+The mural of the Temple of the Emerald Buddha depicting Ninlaphat (Nila in Ramayana), a monkey soldier, serves as a bridge during an event in Ramakien ("Glory of Rama"), a Thai version of the Hindu epic Ramayana.

-India's Indian Look East policy, saw India grow relations with ASEAN countries including Thailand, and Thailand's Look West policy, also saw it grow its relations with India.
+India's Indian Look East policy saw India grow relations with ASEAN countries, including Thailand, and Thailand's Look West policy also saw it grow its relations with India.
 Both countries are members of BIMSTEC.
-Indian prime minister Rajiv Gandhi, P.V.
-Narasimha Rao, Atal Bihari Vajpayee, and Manmohan Singh, have visited Thailand, which was reciprocated by contemporary Thai Prime Ministers Chatichai Choonhavan, Thaksin Sinawatra, and Surayud Chulanont.
+Indian prime ministers Rajiv Gandhi, P.V.
+Narasimha Rao, Atal Bihari Vajpayee, and Manmohan Singh have visited Thailand, which was reciprocated by contemporary Thai Prime Ministers Chatichai Choonhavan, Thaksin Sinawatra, and Surayud Chulanont.
 In 2003, a Free Trade Agreement was signed between the two countries.
 India is the 13th largest investor in Thailand.
 The spheres of trade are in chemicals, pharmaceuticals, textiles, nylon, tyre cord, real estate, rayon fibres, paper-grade pulps, steel wires, and rods.
-However, IT services, and manufacturing, are the main spheres.
+However, IT services and manufacturing are the main spheres.
 Through Buddhism, India has culturally influenced Thailand.
-The Indian epics, Mahabharata, and Ramayana, are popular and are widely taught in schools as part of the curriculum in Thailand.
-The example can also be seen in temples around Thailand, where the story of Ramayana and renowned Indian folk stories are depicted on the temple wall.
+The Indian epics, Mahabharata and Ramayana, are popular and are widely taught in schools as part of the curriculum in Thailand.
+This example can also be seen in temples around Thailand, where the story of Ramayana and renowned Indian folk stories are depicted on the temple walls.
 Thailand has become a big tourist destination for Indians.

-Moreover, India and Thailand have been culturally linked for centuries and India has had a deep influence on Thai culture.
+Moreover, India and Thailand have been culturally linked for centuries, and India has had a deep influence on Thai culture.
 There are a substantial number of words in Thai that are borrowed from Sanskrit, India's classical language.
 Pali, which was the language of Magadha and is a medium of Theravada, is another important root of Thai vocabulary.
 Buddhism, the major religion of Thailand, itself originates from India.
 The Hindu story of Ramayana is also well known throughout Thailand in the name Ramakien.